containers/bootc/docs/src/filesystem.md

 This means that the content from the container image is copied at initial installation time, and *not updated thereafter*.

 Note this is very different from the handling of `/etc`.
-The rationale for this is that `/etc` should generally only hold small text files, but `/var` should hold arbitrarily large data (system logs, databases, etc.).
-Creating multiple copies of it would have
+The rationale for this is that `/etc` is relatively small configuration files, and the expected configuration files are often bound to the operating system binaries in `/usr`.

-to keep operating system upgrades from touching machine-local data by default.
+But `/var` has arbitrarily large data (system logs, databases, etc.).
+It would also not be expected to be rolled back if the operating system state is rolled back.
+A simple exmaple is that an `apt|dnf downgrade postgresql` should not affect the physical database in general in `/var/lib/postgres`.
+Similarly, a bootc update or rollback should not affect this application data.

-If the system is rolled back to a previous bootloader entry, the `/var` content remains.
-This also makes it possible to "stage" new operating system updates in an alternative root without affecting `/var` content.
+Having `/var` separate also makes it work cleanly to "stage" new operating system updates before applying them (they're downloaded and ready, but only take effect on reboot).

+In general, this is the same rationale for Docker `VOLUME`: decouple the application code from its data.

 A common case is for applications to want some directory structure (e.g. `/var/lib/postgresql`) to be pre-created.
 It's recommended to use [systemd tmpfiles.d](https://www.freedesktop.org/software/systemd/man/latest/tmpfiles.d.html)